-According to the architects, "the large doubleheight projecting bays animate the façade like the surface of a waving flag and enhance visual connections between the neighboring streetscapes and workplace interiors."
+According to the architects, "the large doubleheight projecting bays animate the facade like the surface of a waving flag and enhance visual connections between the neighboring streetscapes and workplace interiors."

+CONCAVE

 To accomplish the architectural intent, the undulating, curved glass needed to keep the coating on the #2 surface regardless of it being concave or convex.
-Up until now, when an undulating façade was designed and a coating

-(\) AGC close not allows the coating on surface #2

-Table1: Performance Differences.

-Image 5: 2100 Penn Glass Make-up.

-Photo 2: 2100 Penn Curved Concave Glass.

-required, the coating consequently had to be moved to the 3rd surface of the glass substrate in the concave sections of the façade (please see charts #2 and #3).
+Up until now, when an undulating façade was designed and a coating required, the coating consequently had to be moved to the 3rd surface of the glass substrate in the concave sections of the facade.
+Please see charts #2 and #3.
 Changing the surface where the low-e was located enabled the glass to be fabricated with the technology available at the time; however, the solar and thermal performance suffered.
-In the case of a more reflective glass type, like the one selected for this project, the aesthetics were highly compromised as the concave glass acquired a completely different appearance.
+In the case of a more reflective glass type, like the one selected for this project, the aesthetics were highly

 Utilizing the newly-developed "curved, tempered, concave" technology, the glass fabricator curved a large amount of highperformance glass pieces, using a semi reflective Low E glass product and assembled them into IGUs.
 The project was challenging, not only because concave and convex glass were side-by-side, but also because there were many different radii, requirements for thicker air spacers, and larger-than-normal secondary seal.
-Initially the architectural team was looking for a 6' 1" radius which was on paper, too tight for the curved concave technology.
-However, through additional research and development, the glass fabricator was able to meet this requirement and actually achieved a tighter radius, down to 5' 7".
-Worth noticing on this project is that the silicone depths were also thicker than normal and designed to meet more stringent wind loads.